 In addition, you can use rainwater too if you have a rain barrel.

 The Best Techniques to Water Pilea

-Watering the plants from above with a canister, pouring and sprinkling the water over the leaves down the soil is not an effective way to water the plants.
+Typically, watering the plants from above with a canister and pouring the water over the leaves may lead to pests and fungal infections.